Bleeding disorders

 DIC produces multiple coagulation test abnormalities, including:

 To reverse DIC, the underlying problem stimulating coagulation must always be treated.
 Paradoxically, in some situations, the treatment for uncontrolled bleeding in DIC is heparin administration.
-Heparin blocks thrombin formation, which then blocks consumption of the other clotting factors and results in hemostasis.
+Heparin blocks thrombin formation, which then blocks consumption of the other clotting factors to facilitate hemostasis.

 RnCeus Homepage | Course catalog | Discount prices | Login | Nursing jobs | Help